morallawwithin/Small-analysis-scripts/EEG/readme.txt

 This is a script for exported Ponehma data.
-It assumes tab seperation of time and voltage as well as , as decibel seperator
+It assumes tab seperation of time and voltage as well as "," as the decibel seperator